-Dealing with press releases distribution every day, we have noticed that an excessive use of some popular marketing words while writing news releases and announcements has become one of the most tricky issues for our customers.
+Dealing with press release distribution every day, we have noticed that excessive use of some popular marketing words while writing news releases and announcements has become one of the most tricky issues for our customers.

-Of course each business field has its own jargons and slangs, but nevertheless it’s better to stick to the standard professional writing in order to publish really top-drawer and polished press releases.
+Of course, each business field has its own jargon and slang, but nevertheless, it’s better to stick to the standard professional writing in order to publish really top-drawer and polished press releases.
 And it’s essential to get your readers interested and make them do the action.
 In other words, if you want to be a professional — write as a professional.

 Speaking about overused words in PR and marketing, it’s necessary to mention that such buzzwords can destroy the whole presentation and break your press release to pieces.
 Or, at the very worst, it will make a journalist throw it into a recycle bin.
 Actually, there’s nothing wrong with such commonly used words, if they are relevant and applied in an appropriate context.
 But some people are using them all over the shop, especially when they know their press releases lack newsworthy information.

-Based on our experience and Internet researches, we have made the list of top 20 overused words which you will definitely need to avoid in your PR and marketing activities:
+Based on our experience and Internet research, we have made the list of top 20 overused words which you will definitely need to avoid in your PR and marketing activities:

 - Next Generation.